Snake Plant Varieties: 15 Unique Types for Your Home

 Dracaena trifasciata ‘Laurentii’

 This is the go-to snake plant for most people—and for good reason.
 With its dramatic yellow edges and tall, upright leaves, ‘Laurentii’ is like the golden standard of snake plants.
 It adds height, structure, and contrast to any corner of the home.
-Plus, like many snake plants, it’s known to improve indoor air quality and enhance your living spacelearn more about what snake plants do for your house.

 • Nickname: Variegated Snake Plant